-A math class designed for students that will be taking the LVN entrance exam and to give them the basic mathematical foundation that students will need within the program. (\$24 Lab Fee.)
+A math class designed for students that will be taking the LVN entrance exam and to give them the basic mathematical foundation that students will need within the program.
+(Does not count toward a degree.) (\$24 Lab Fee.)

 VNSG 1226-Gerontology